Multiframe Motion Coupling for Video Super Resolution: Numerical Results

 \section{Numerical Results}

-For our implementation we choose static parameters $\alpha = 0.01, \beta = 0.1$ and $ \kappa = 0.5$ across all experiments.
-The temporal step size $h$ is estimated automatically as the ratio of warp energy to gradient energy on a bicubic estimate $u_0$, taken as a vector over all frames: { } Since the warping part is multiplied with $h^{-1}$, it provides an image-adaptive way to make sure that the spatial and temporal regularity terms are in the same order of magnitude.
+We choose static parameters $\alpha = 0.01, \beta = 0.2$ and $ \kappa = 0.25$ across all of our different datasets and figures as we found them to yield a good and robust trade off for arbitrary video sequences for a magnification factor of 4.

-To be able to super resolve color videos we follow the common approach from \cite{yang2010image, kappeler2016video, Kim_2016_VDSR} to transform the image sequence into a YCbCr color space and super resolve the luminance channel Y with our variational method only.
+To be able to super resolve color videos we follow a common approach \cite{yang2010image,kappeler2016video,Kim_2016_VDSR} and transform the image sequence into a YCbCr color space and only super resolve the luminance channel Y with our variational method.
 The chrominance channels Cr and Cb are upsampled using bicubic interpolation.
 Since almost all detail information is concentrated in the luminance channel, this simplification yields almost exactly the same peak signal-to-noise ratio (PSNR) as super resolving each channel separately.

+To process longer videos, we use our method with frame batches in the size of a desired temporal radius and use the last computed frame from each batch as boundary value for the next batch to ensure temporal consistency.

+We evaluate the presented algorithm on several scenes with very different complexity and resolution.
+Included in our test set is one simple synthetic scene consisting of a planar motion of the London subway map (\textit{tube}), shown in Figure \ref{fig:teaser}, four common test videos \cite{LiuSun13,kappeler2016video,xiph} (\textit{calendar, city, foliage, walk}), three sequences from \cite{liao2015video,xiph} (\textit{foreman, temple, penguins}), and four sequences from a realistic and modern UHD video sequence (\textit{sheets, wave, surfer, dog}) \cite{Sony} subsampled to 720p, that contain large non-linear motion and complex scene geometries.
+For the sake of this comparison we focused on an upsampling factor of 4, although our variational approach is able to handle arbitrary positive real upsampling factors in a straightforward fashion

+We evaluate nearest neighbor (NN) and bicubic interpolation (Bic), Video Enhancer \cite{VideoEnhancer2} (a commercial upsampling software), the variational approach \cite{Ma15} (MFSR), as well as the learning based techniques Deep Draft \cite{liao2015video}, VSRnet \cite{kappeler2016video}, and VDSR \cite{Kim_2016_VDSR} using code provided by the respective authors along with our proposed method and reimplementations of the variational methods \cite{unger2010convex,mitzel2009video} (with $\alpha = 0.1$).
+For the sake of fairness in comparison of \cite{mitzel2009video} to \cite{unger2010convex} we computed all necessary optical flows directly instead of approximating them.
+We consider 13 frames of the \textit{tube, city, calendar, foliage, walk} and \textit{foreman} sets and 5 frames of the larger \textit{temple, penguins, sheets, surfer, wave} and \textit{dog} sets.
+The PSNR and structural similarity index measure (SSIM) \cite{wang2004image} were determined for the central image of each sequence after cropping 20 pixels at each boundary.
+This was done so that the classical coupling methods \cite{Ma15,liao2015video,unger2010convex,mitzel2009video} are properly evaluated at the frame with maximal information in each direction for a given batch of frames.